Optimizing PDFs for ADA and WCAG Compliance: A Comprehensive Guide

 4. Optimize Color and Contrast

-Text and background colors must meet WCAG 1.4.3 contrast requirements (minimum 4.5:1 for standard text).
-Avoid using color as the sole means of conveying information, as this excludes colorblind users.
-Tools like color contrast checkers can verify compliance during PDF design.
+Text and background colors must meet WCAG 1.4.3 contrast requirements — minimum 4.5:1 for standard text.
+Avoid using color as the sole means of conveying information, which excludes colorblind users.
+Color contrast checkers can verify compliance during PDF design.

 5. Set Document Language